cloudify-cosmo/docs.getcloudify.org/content/working_with/console/getting-started/help.md

 ## Links

-There are links to documentation pages and support are in **Help** menu:
+There are links to documentation pages and support are in the **Help** menu:

 ![Help menu]( /images/ui/getting-started/help-menu.png )

-accessible from the top right part of the screen.
+The menu is accessible from the top right corner of the screen.